Centers for Medicare & Medicaid Services (CMS), HHS.

 Comment: A few commenters suggested that CMS coordinate Federal PPCs policies across agencies and with other organizations developing quality measures specific to Medicaid populations.

-Response: We are actively working to coordinate with other health reform initiatives such as the pediatric core quality measures, accountable care organizations, and health insurance exchanges to develop coordinated Federal policy in the area of Health System Quality.
+Response: We are actively working to coordinate with other health reform initiatives such as the pediatric core quality measures, accountable care Start Printed Page 32823organizations, and health insurance exchanges to develop coordinated Federal policy in the area of Health System Quality.
 We continue to collaborate with States, providers, and other stakeholders to inform policy decisions related to this area.

 Comment: Some commenters stated that any extension of PPC beyond the hospital setting was premature, and emphasized that application of PPC to other providers was not feasible because of the different patient populations, payment structures and conditions that applied in different environments.
 These commenters stated unique issues in various provider settings including long-term care settings, dialysis clinics, and skilled nursing facilities.